utshomax/postman-docs/src/pages/docs/sending-requests/environments/managing-environments.md

 In Postman, an _environment_ is a set of one or more [variables](/docs/sending-requests/variables/) that you can reference when [sending requests](/docs/sending-requests/requests/) or [writing test scripts](/docs/writing-scripts/test-scripts/).
 You can create environments for the different types of work you do in Postman.
 When you switch between environments, all of the variables in your requests and scripts will use the values from the current environment.
 This is helpful if you need to use different values in your requests depending on the context, for example, if you're sending a request to a test server or a production server.

 > Environments can also help you to collaborate on Postman data if you're working as part of a team.
-You can use environments to share variables and manage the visibility of sensitive data such as API secrets, passwords, tokens, and keys.
+You can use environments to share variables and manage the visibility of sensitive data such as API keys, passwords, or tokens.
 Learn more about [working with environments as a team in Postman](/docs/sending-requests/environments/team-environments/).

 ## Contents